Graduate Training & Mentorship

 In 2020, I began producing the “How Do You Do It?” series, in which I asked scholars in Buddhist Studies to record short videos demonstrating how they manage various tasks critical to working in our field.
 Here I featured voices of people in our field talking about the nuts-and-bolts aspects of our work, sharing a variety of practical skills that are not often taught in courses, and exposing aspects of how scholarship takes place that are not easily visible in the end-products of our publications.

 In 2021, I facilitated the creation of the Buddhist Studies Complaint Collective series #stepforwardbs, which features discussions of the academic culture of our field, and I organized resources and events on student mental health.
+In 2022, I created Windvane: Paths to Wellbeing, which offers resources and practical exercises for understanding and encouraging wellbeing for students in higher education.

 Graduate Courses